 The downside is that once the house is in the irrevocable trust, it cannot be taken out again.
 Although it can be sold, the proceeds must remain in the trust.
 Similar to making a gift, if you apply for Medicaid within five years of transferring the house, you may be subject to a Medicaid penalty period.

 Figuring out the best way to pass property to your children will depend on your individual circumstances.
-Talk to your elder law attorney to decide what method will work best for your family.
+Talk to an elder law attorney in your area to decide what method will work best for your family.